skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 ### To connect your Skytap application just to an Azure Virtual Network (VNet) through an ExpressRoute<a name="expressroute2vnet"></a>

 [Walk through Skytap's help documentation](https://help.skytap.com/wan-expressroute-overview.html) to follow the 3 major steps of connecting your Skytap application to your VNet: Create the ER, Configure a VNet Gateway, and Connect the circuit.
-An even more detailed walkthrough can be found here.
+An even more detailed walkthrough can be found here:
 * [Skytap on Azure - ExpressRoute Configuration](ExpressRoute/skytap2azureexpressroute.md)

 ### To connect your Skytap application to *both* On-Premises and an Azure VNet<a name="expressroute2vnetandonprem"></a>

 The two network topologies described above can also happily co-exist: you can connect the same ExpressRoute circuit from Skytap in the first case to the VNet Gateway in the second case.

 There's one important caveat for this topology: any traffic sent through the VNet Gateway *won't transit to On-Prem*, even if the On-Prem ExpressRoute circuit is also connected to that same VNet.
-So if, for example, you need your application to traffic to flow to services on Azure, such as a firewall, an Azure VM, or other SaaS offering, before it moves out to On-Premises, you'll need transitive routing.
+So if, for example, you need your application traffic to flow to services on Azure, such as a firewall, an Azure VM, or other SaaS offering, before it moves out to on-premises, you'll need transitive routing.
 To set up transitive routing, follow the steps in Example 5.

 ### To connect your Skytap application over an existing On-Premises ExpressRoute circuit, when the connection between Skytap and Azure is a VPN<a name="expressroute2vnetandonprem+vpn"></a>